RenderKit/oidn/doc/api.md

 small numerical differences between the produced outputs.

-The *balanced* quality mode may provide somewhat lower image quality but higher performance, and is thus recommended for interactive and real-time rendering.
-For even higher performance, the *fast* quality mode can be used but at the cost of noticeably lower image quality, making it suitable for fast previews.
+The *balanced* quality mode may provide somewhat lower image quality but higher performance and lower default memory usage, and is thus recommended for interactive and real-time rendering.
+For even higher performance and lower memory usage, a *fast* quality mode is also available but has noticeably lower image quality, making it suitable mainly for fast previews.
 Note that in the *balanced* and *fast* quality modes larger numerical differences should be expected across devices compared to the *high* quality mode.

 The difference in quality and performance between quality modes depends on the combination of input features, parameters (e.g. `cleanAux`), and the device